Why hucksh? What makes hucksh different?

 • It’s not very accessible.

-• I don’t know anything about (for example) screen readers.
+• I don’t know anything about screen readers.
 It seems possible that with the right api, the Hucksh gui could be very accessible, with its reification of commands, directories, paths, and individual command output lines — all are individual widgets and could be referenced as such.